Opinion polling for United States presidential elections: 1988

-Although Democratic candidate Michael Dukakis took a large lead in the initial polls, Vice President George H. W. Bush's campaign portrayed him as soft on crime and used the good economy, Reagan's popularity and Bush's no new taxes pledge to close the gap and eventually take a large lead.
+Although Governor of Massachusetts Michael Dukakis—the Democratic candidate, took a large lead in the initial polls, Vice President George H. W. Bush's campaign portrayed him as soft on crime and used the good economy, President Reagan's popularity and Bush's no new taxes pledge to close the gap and eventually take a large lead.
 Bush easily won the general election.